Interviewing and Selecting Job Candidates: Maryland

 - During interviews, employers should ask consistent questions and should avoid questions that relate to or seek information that on protected characteristics.
 See Interviewing Applicants.

 - Employers must carefully check a candidate's employment history, criminal history and references to avoid potential negligent hiring lawsuits.
 See Selecting Candidates; Reference Checks.

-- Maryland has a new law that limits when credit history may be used in connection with an employment decisions.
+- Maryland has a law that limits when credit history may be used in connection with an employment decisions.
 See Credit Checks.